steveklewis/cog-funcs/what_cogfuncs.md

 * Introverted Feeling - quality
 * Extraverted Thinking - execution
 * Introverted Thinking - correctness

+If we want to return to Immanuel Kant's definition of a function:

+> By the word function I understand the unity of the act of arranging diverse representations under one common representation.

+Accordingly, if we have eight functions, what we mean is we have eight different ways of sorting data so we can summarize it and make sense of it.
+But if we focus on certain kinds of common representations, we necessarily lose sight of some of the other kinds of representing the world.
+Our attention is limited.

 <!--
 ## Cognitive Functions as Relational Categories